 Some manufacturers have developed heated hoses to work specifically with select machines in their product lines.
 The ClimateLineAir™ Heated Tube for AirSense™ 10 and AirCurve™ 10 Machines is an example of a heated hose used by the AirSense™ 10 and AirCurve™ 10 Machines.

-A hose cover is placed over the hose in order to insulate the hose and to make the hose more comfortable.
+- A hose cover is placed over the hose in order to insulate the hose and to make the hose more comfortable.
 The simplest and most cost effective way to insulate a CPAP hose is to wrap it in an insulating fabric.
 This enables the hose to remain flexible and adds little weight.

 Companies such as Snugglehose provide a cost effective tubing insulation available in several colors and styles.
 Not only will the covers reduce or eliminate rainout, they also provide a more personal and less institutionalized appearance.
 An example of a Snugglehose is shown below.

-Rainout is the accumulation of water in a CPAP tube due to warm moist air cooling on its way from your CPAP machine to your CPAP mask.
+- Rainout is the accumulation of water in a CPAP tube due to warm moist air cooling on its way from your CPAP machine to your CPAP mask.

 Solutions to rainout include raising the temperature of your bedroom, insulating your tubing with a Snugglehose, or purchasing a CPAP machine with an integrated heated hose.

-Your CPAP hose will last longer if it is detached every morning and hung to air dry.
+- Your CPAP hose will last longer if it is detached every morning and hung to air dry.